 Inspire and Engage

 It is always important to try to give your website an advantage, but in the current economic climate, having a website that addresses the needs of your visitors is an absolute necessity.
 If you want your business to survive during the recession you must make sure that your online marketing is up to the job.
 The first thing that means is that your website has to inspire your visitors to talk to you.
 As any successful business owner knows, it is not enough to survive during a recession but to emerge stronger than when you went in.
 If you want to do that, you have to be inspired.

 If you’re trying to find a good plumber to fix that irritating leak coming from your bathroom tap, how would you go about it?
 You could look on Google of course, or in an online business directory.
 These can be effective methods, but the best way to guarantee good results is often to ask around and find a plumber who is recommended by a friend who has used them before.
 There is nothing so powerful as a testimonial from a satisfied client.
 It doesn’t matter if you’re a plumber, a lawyer or an online retailer, new clients are reassured to see testimonials from your previous clients.
 This is something we’ve done for a number of clients and it’s always effective.
-At the other end of the scale, you could add a system for clients to leave comments; Amazon does this very effectively for the products they sell and it is sometimes quoted as the main reason for their success.
+At the other end of the scale, you could add a system for clients to leave comments; Amazon does this very effectively for the products they sell and it is arguably the foundation stonem upon which their phenomenal success was built.

 One of the simplest ways to generate new business is by making it easier for your visitors to contact you.
 Review your site as if you were a first time visitor.
 How easy is it for you to make a quick enquiry?
 You don’t have to restrict your enquiry forms to the Contact Us page either.
 Put one next to each product or service description.
 Paul Cook, MD of Clarity Event Insurance explains the difference it made to them:

 “We have more than doubled the number of new enquiries we get online now.
 The Return On Investment was almost immediate”.